justinokamoto/espeak-ng-python/README.md

 #### Asynchronous Mode

-`espeak` offers a async interface.
+`espeak-ng` offers a async interface.
 Below is an example snippet using this interface:

 ```python